SergPerep/tasklist/docs/docker-setup-gude.md

 ```
 - **Building the frontend image** occurs in two stages (check [the fronted Dockerfile](../frontend/Dockerfile)).
 First, the React build is generated, and then the Nginx server is set up to serve the content of the generated build.

 - **ENV variables in Dockerfile**.
-Note that the ENV variable (base URL) for the client is set up in [the frontend Dockerfile](../frontend/Dockerfile) instead of in `docker-compose.yaml`.
+Note that the ENV variable (base URL) for the client is set up in [the frontend Dockerfile](../frontend/Dockerfile) instead of in [`docker-compose.yaml`](../docker-compose.yaml).
 This is because environment variables become embedded as constants during the React build process, making it troublesome to change them later.

 - **Port mappings**.
 The frontend is the main point of interaction with the user/host.
-Therefore, the post is exposed to the host.
+Therefore, the port is exposed to the host.

 ### Web-app image/container